Good old pip # (make sure it is up-to-date: pip install -U pip setuptools) pip install pyscaffold ## Conda for the

 Package and Files Data

-Additional data, e.g. images and text files, that reside within your package and are tracked by Git will automatically be included (include_package_data = True in setup.cfg).
+Additional data, e.g. images and text files, that reside within your package and are tracked by Git will automatically be included if include_package_data = True in setup.cfg.
 It is not necessary to have a MANIFEST.in file for this to work.

 Versioning and Git Integration

-Your project is an already initialised Git repository and setup.py uses the information of tags to infer the version of your project with the help of setuptools_scm.
+Your project is an already initialised Git repository and uses the information of tags to infer the version of your project with the help of setuptools_scm.
 To use this feature, you need to tag with the format MAJOR.MINOR[.PATCH] , e.g. 0.0.1 or 0.1.
-Run python setup.py --version to retrieve the current PEP440-compliant version.
 This version will be used when building a package and is also accessible through my_project.__version__.

 Unleash the power of Git by using its pre-commit hooks.
 This feature is available through the --pre-commit flag.
 After your project’s scaffold was generated, make sure pre-commit is installed, e.g. pip install pre-commit, then just run pre-commit install.

 A default .gitignore file is also provided; it is well adjusted for Python projects and the most common tools.

-Build the documentation with python setup.py docs and run doctests with python setup.py doctest after you have Sphinx installed.
+PyScaffold will prepare a docs directory with all you need to start writing your documentation.
 Start editing the file docs/index.rst to extend the documentation.
 The documentation also works with Read the Docs.

 The Numpy and Google style docstrings are activated by default.

 Automation, Tests & Coverage

-Run python setup.py test to run all unittests defined in the subfolder tests with the help of py.test and pytest-runner.
-Some sane default flags for py.test are already defined in the [tool:pytest] section of setup.cfg.
-The py.test plugin pytest-cov is used to automatically generate a coverage report.
+PyScaffold relies on pytest to run all automated tests defined in the subfolder tests.
+Some sane default flags for pytest are already defined in the [tool:pytest] section of setup.cfg.
+The pytest plugin pytest-cov is used to automatically generate a coverage report.
 It is also possible to provide additional parameters and flags on the commandline, e.g., type:

 JUnit and Coverage HTML/XML